dainyleen/doggos/README.md

-# doggos
+# DoggoSelect

 Creating a simple dog gallery app using the dog api

+## Check it out